-Finding the perfect neutral color for a room can be tough.
-Depending on the type of lighting, the shape and size of the room, and the accents that are already present can make you walk a wobbly line between blasé and bold.
-We spoke with several experts who gave us a color suggestions that easily spruce up any room—so we're saying goodbye to builder-grade beige.
-These interior designers prove that beige paint colors are anything but boring.
+Finding the perfect neutral color for a room can be challenging.
+Depending on the lighting, the room's shape and size, and the accents, you walk a wobbly line between blasé and bold.
+Say goodbye to builder-grade beige—a boring throwback.
+We spoke with home design experts who gave us beige-based color suggestions that easily spruce up any room and blend well with many other hues in the room.

-Here are 10 of the best beige paint colors for your home, handpicked by designers.
+Here are 10 of the best beige paint colors for your home, handpicked by home design specialists.

 01 of 10